chbergmann/CurvedShapesWorkbench/README.md

 ## Installation

+You can install this workbench from the Addon manager in FreeCAD.

+**Manual installation**
 - `cd` in to your your personal FreeCAD folder (usually `~/.FreeCAD` on Linux)
 - `cd Mod/` (or create this folder if it doesn't exist)
 - `git clone https://github.com/chbergmann/CurvedShapesWorkbench.git`